 Ensuring the peaceful co-existence of these new ‘business unusual’ initiatives and the traditional organization can be a real challenge.
 There is a certain amount of bureaucracy that is necessary, even essential.
 For example, while the trend is toward a more agile approach to project management, basic project rigor is still essential, including setting out the plan, timeline and budget.

 ‘…in more traditional businesses, the conflict between freedom (which allows creativity) and bureaucracy (which attempts to constrain the risk inherent in creativity) is more often resolved in favour of the certainty that comes from hierarchy, defined goals and targets.
 Innovation is appealing, even essential, but the conditions required to support it are too ambiguous and uncertain for corporate comfort.”

 Our analysis is clear: the potential for innovation exists with most projects and teams.
 If innovation is not manifest, then there are likely to be reasons why.
 These often include the typical processes, systems and structures of a traditional top-down hierarchy.
 Called ‘bureaucracy’ it is not just manifest in the ‘hard’, but also in the ‘soft’ – that is the culture and norms of the organization.

 Many of the obstacles and challenges faced by Strategic Initiatives are internal rather than external.
 These include getting the project approved and resources sanctioned, ongoing reporting, managing internal stakeholders, collaborating with other departments.
 Plus as a certain amount of internal politics and ‘show-boating’.
-This is a major drain on time and energy, with those running projects could be spending up to 50% of their time engaged in internal admin or bureaucracy.
+This is a major drain on time and energy, with those running projects could be spending much of their time engaged in internal admin or bureaucracy2.
 The result is that for much of the time people are focused internally, rather than externally.
 As one of our colleagues puts it ‘they have their back to the customer’ while all this non-value adding activity is going on.